-The interviewer may repeat the answer the student has given to check for accuracy.
+The interviewer may repeat the answer the child has given to check for accuracy.

-Proper closure of the interview is frequently neglected; it should provide an opportunity for the interviewers to answer any questions the student may have and to thank them for their time and effort.
+Proper closure of the interview is frequently neglected; it should provide an opportunity for the interviewers to answer any questions children may have and to thank them for their time and effort.

-Student's Concerns
+Children's Concerns

-Student's concerns may include:
+Children's concerns may include:

 - The speed with which an investigation is pursued.
-Students may feel that they have insufficient time to understand what is happening, or to consider whether they are ready to disclose; - The lack of information about what is happening and the likely outcome of the interview; and, - The lack of choice about when and where the interview takes place, who accompanies them, and, for some students, the gender of the interviewer. - These issues can be addressed as part of the planning process.
-As far as possible, students should be prepared for, and involved in decisions about, what will happen in the interview and beyond.
+Children may feel that they have insufficient time to understand what is happening, or to consider whether they are ready to disclose; - The lack of information about what is happening and the likely outcome of the interview; and, - The lack of choice about when and where the interview takes place, who accompanies them, and, for some children, the gender of the interviewer. - These issues can be addressed as part of the planning process.
+As far as possible, children should be prepared for, and involved in decisions about, what will happen in the interview and beyond.